 Just for fun, here is a modern view of the property showing the 1862 boundaries.

-After his death in 1863, his wife Angeolina retained only those original 29 acres, keeping the house and outbuildings as a second home and sold the rest of the acreage, possibly to pay Wisner’s debts.
+After his death in 1863, his wife Angeolina retained only the original 29 acres, keeping the house and outbuildings as a second home.
+She sold the rest of the acreage, possibly to pay Wisner’s debts.

-The house and grounds remained in the possession of the Wisner family and their descendants, in the care of families like the Kath family as caretakers, with a reduction in size from 8 acres to about 4 when the neighboring Wisner School was built in the early 1900s.
+The house and grounds remained in the possession of the Wisner family and their descendants, who hired caretaker families like the Kath family.
+In the early 20th century the property shrank again, this time from from 8 acres to about 4, when the neighboring Wisner School was built in the early 1900s.

-In 1945 the Oakland County Pioneer Society and Oakland County Veterans Foundation pooled their resources and purchased the property from Florence Wallace, Moses Wisner’s granddaughter.
+In 1945 the Oakland County Pioneer Society, and the Oakland County Veterans Foundation (they shared a number of members) pooled their resources and purchased the property from Florence Wallace, Moses Wisner’s granddaughter.
 Her hope was that the site would be maintained as a historically significant site, and the following years brought that hope to life.

 Over the years, there have been some changes like the addition of the schoolhouse in 1965, the reconstruction of Wisner’s barn on its original foundation in the 1980s, the addition of sheds in the 1980s, an expansion of the carriage house in 2000, and a gazebo in 2019.
 But the core remains – the outbuildings such as the smokehouse and root cellar are in their original locations.
 The ice house, lost for decades under the turf, can now be seen.